-Light-O-Rama can control your lights via Light-O-Rama controllers and Native DMX devices.
-The S5 version has dropped support for: Dasher controllers, Digital IO cards, BSOFT digital IO cards, and X10 controllers.
+The Light-O-Rama Software Suite can send commands to Light-O-Rama controllers and Native DMX devices.

 When a prop is created in a preview using the Sequencer, the kind of controller (known as "device type") is assigned in the Prop Definition window.
 It can also be changed on the Channel Conflicts & Bulk Changes tab of Preview Design.